Simple and tight device-independent security proofs: Open questions

 \section{Open questions}

-Several questions are left open. \begin{enumerate} \item Is it possible to get a better dependency of the rate curves on the number of rounds $n$?
+Several questions are left open. \begin{enumerate} \item Our results yield essentially optimal values for the leading and second-order constants, $c_1$ and $c_2$, that govern the achievable rate curves.
+As loophole-free Bell tests (a necessity for DI cryptography) are finally being realized~\cite{hensen2015loophole,shalm2015strong,giustina2015significant}, it becomes increasingly relevant to achieve the best possible dependence of the rate curves on the number of rounds $n$, even for very small values of $n$.
 As can be seen from Figures~\ref{fig:eta_rates} and~\ref{fig:qkd_rates_Q_mod} our rate curves approach (and essentially coincide) with the optimal curves as the number of rounds increases.
-One thing that can perhaps still be further optimised is the dependency on the number of rounds, or in other words, how fast the curves approach the optimal curve.
+One thing that can perhaps still be further optimized is the dependency on the number of rounds, or in other words, how fast the curves approach the optimal curve.
 The explicit dependency on $n$ given in Equation~\eqref{eq:key_length_def} is already close to optimal, but the numerical analysis used to plot the curves can be made somewhat better for the range of $n=10^4-10^6$.
 Although this seems like a minor issue, it can make actual implementations more feasible. \item Are there similar protocols, based on a different Bell inequality, that can lead to better entropy rates?
 To apply our proof to other Bell inequalities one should find a good bound on the min-tradeoff function, as done in Equation~\eqref{eq:one_box_entropy_final} for the CHSH inequality.
 For many Bell inequalities such bounds are known, but for the min-entropy instead of the von Neumann entropy.
 In most cases using a bound on the min-entropy will result in far from optimal rate curves.
 Therefore, to adapt our protocol to other Bell inequalities one should probably bound the min-tradeoff function using the von Neumann entropy directly.
 Unfortunately, we do not know of any general technique to achieve such tight bounds. \item Are there other protocols, e.g., with two-way classical post-processing, which achieve better key rates?
 The optimality of our key rates is only with respect to the structure of the considered protocol. \end{enumerate}

 \paragraph{Acknowledgements.} The authors thank Fr\'{e}d\'{e}ric Dupuis and Omar Fawzi for discussion about the Entropy Accumulation Theorem, as well as Max Kessler and Christopher Portman for helpful comments and J\'{e}r\'{e}my Ribeiro and Gl\'{a}ucia Murta for spotting a mistake in a previous version of this work.
 RAF and RR were supported by the Stellenbosch Institute for Advanced Study (STIAS), by the European Commission via the project “RAQUEL”, by the Swiss National Science Foundation via the National Center for Competence in Research, QSIT, and by the Air Force Office of Scientific Research (AFOSR) via grant~FA9550-16-1-0245.
 TV was partially supported by NSF CAREER Grant CCF-1553477, an AFOSR YIP award, the IQIM, and NSF Physics Frontiers Center (NFS Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028).